(Senior Pastor, Carnforth, Lancashire)

 As a teenager I worshipped in the Methodist Church and was part of a Christian Youth Fellowship that often took services in village chapels and it was there as a 16 year old I began to preach.
 In 1974, my wife, Sue and I moved to Birmingham to study at Birmingham Bible Institute.
 There we encountered an environment in which spiritual gifts were being used constructively and we grew in our understanding and experience of the presence and work of the Holy Spirit.
 After graduating from Bible College in 1977, I served as an assistant minister in the Free Methodist Church working alongside Rev J Barrie Walton.
 It was through Barrie Walton that God showed me what it meant to be a caring pastor and capable leader.

 God has blessed Sue and I with three special children; Philip, Elisabeth and Andrew, all of whom are seeking to walk with God.
-Philip is married to Catherine and they live in Preston with their twin daughters, Maisie and Rebecca.
+Philip is married to Catherine and they live in Preston with their twin daughters, Maisie and Rebecca & their son, Oscar.
 Elisabeth is married to Paul Yates and they and their daughters Emily and Heidi live in Garstang.
 Andrew is married to Bethany and they and their son, Jacob live in Carnforth.
 Through family life God is teaching me to be a loving overseer of God's family.

 While Christian ministry involves many pressures and stresses, I identify strongly with the psalmist, David, when he wrote: "Lord, you have assigned me my portion and my cup; you have made my lot secure.
 The boundary lines have fallen for me in pleasant places; surely I have a delightful inheritance."
 Psalm 16 v 5,6